rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 crs2 <- CRS("+init=epsg:4326")
 meanCenterPoint <- SpatialPointsDataFrame(coords = coords2, data = meanCenter, proj4string = crs2)
 ```
-Using the tmap package we installed earlier we now create and print the map as a PNG with a caption (TmMap.png).
-This output will be found in your working directory.
+Using the tmap package installed earlier, we can now create and print the map as a PNG with a caption (TmMap.png).
+This map output will be found in your working directory under the designated name.
+For example, in my case it will be a png file named TmMap.
 ```{r Creating Map, echo=TRUE, eval=TRUE, warning=FALSE}
 map_TM <- tm_shape(bc_boundary) +
   tm_fill(col = "gray50") +